-The extended degree is informed by current and expected changes in the UK healthcare sector, given the UK’s ageing population, advances in healthcare technology, quality concerns and the rising cost of providing healthcare.
+Underpinned by current research, the course is informed by expected changes in the UK healthcare sector, including advances in healthcare technology, the UK's ageing population, quality concerns and the rising cost of providing healthcare.

 You'll be assessed through seen examinations, short answer papers, practical reports and reviews, case studies, group assessment projects, presentations, essays and health profiles.